sciencegenome/sciencegenome/README.md

 **About me**

-* 🌍 **I'm based in Germany/Deutschland.** ✉️ You can contact me at [gauravcodepro@gmail.com](mailto:gauravcodepro@gmail.com) 🤝  I'm open to collaborating on Scientist/Academic/Research/Collaboration.
+**I'm based in Germany/Deutschland.** ✉️ You can contact me at [gauravcodepro@gmail.com](mailto:gauravcodepro@gmail.com) 🤝  I'm open to collaborating on Scientist/Academic/Research.
 I am not a freelancer. [**Curriculum Vitae/Past Employers References**](https://github.com/codecreatede/codecreatede/blob/main/Curriculum_Vitae_Gaurav_Sablok_2024.pdf), [**Scopus**](https://www.scopus.com/authid/detail.uri?authorId=36633064300), [**ORCID**](https://orcid.org/0000-0002-4157-9405), [**Web of Science**](https://www.webofscience.com/wos/author/record/C-5940-2014).

-**Previous repository [gauravcodepro](https://github.com/gauravcodepro), which i am migrating here this week for better code development and objectives.
-Some links might be broken but will be active after the completion this week**

 **Plant, Bacterial, Fungal Bioinformatics, Deep Learning,and DevOPs.**

-- I have a background in plant biology/bioinformatics, code **(prior to 2021 - C++, Bash, AWK, R - after 2021: Python, Ruby, Julia, Javascript, GO)**, data analysis and science, machine and deep learning and web and application development.
+- I have a background in plant biology/bioinformatics, code **(prior to 2021: C++, Bash, AWK, R - after 2021: Bash, AWK, Python, Ruby, Julia, Javascript, GO)**. **I am writing code more in the new one as compared to the old one**.
 I developed the skills I would need as a scientist/academician/researcher, including designing biological hypotheses, analyzing deep sequencing data, and interpreting its biological significance in the context of planned experiments.
 I consider myself to be someone with a high level of perseverance who is driven and eager to learn and apply what i have learnt.

-- As I worked on these plant, bacterial and fungal species, I developed new computational/bioinformatics analyses that helped identify the genes involved in abiotic and biotic interactions as well as unique genetic pathways.
 I am result oriented, directive and featured person, who endures developing the capabilities and continous development.

 **Academic/Research:**
 - **2024 onwards:** Universitat Potsdam, Germany, where I am currently based and working on my code development approaches, submitting applications for position and self-learnt Julia, GO and Javascript, and approaches for machine and deep learning.
 During this time, I benchmarked PacBioHifi genome analysis and also coded several approaches, packages, gems in Python, Ruby, Julia, GO.